 ▲ Mönchsberg Walk "The hills are alive" stroll you can enjoy right in downtown Salzburg.

-▲ Mirabell Gardens and Palace Beautiful palace complex and concert venue with fine views and Sound of Music memories.
+▲ Mirabell Gardens and Palace Beautiful palace grounds and concert venue with fine views and Sound of Music memories.

-▲ Steingasse Historic cobbled lane with trendy pubs in a tourist-free part of old Salzburg.
+▲ Steingasse Historic cobbled lane with trendy pubs in a nearly tourist-free part of old Salzburg.

 ▲ St. Sebastian Cemetery Baroque cemetery with graves of Mozart's wife and father.